 I was pleased to hear them all agree that just being in the audience and having the courage to stand up and talk and be heard was a tremendous first step.
 After all, you are already an expert at being 19 and most arts organizations are dying to get young people through their doors to attend their events.
 You are their new audience!

 3. People Will Remember You

 This one is definitely a result of number two.
-If you attend a free business workshop for artists, a Meet-up or a conference, but you keep to yourself the whole time, chances are you will go unnoticed.
+If you attend a free business workshop for artists, a Meet-up, or a conference, but you keep to yourself the whole time, chances are you will go unnoticed.
 However, raising your hand or chatting with your neighbors and instructor during a break, taking the initiative to pass out a business card (yes, you should have a business card) will make them notice you.
-When they do, they’ll notice that you are young, eager, and self-disciplined. (*hint – employers love these traits.)
+You can easily get one made with the help of a business card printing Las Vegas company (if that is where you live), and it will be worth it.
+When they see your card, they’ll notice that you are young, eager, and self-disciplined. (*hint – employers love these traits.)
 And, if that contact says “Keep in touch.”
 Do it!
-Build your contact list now so when you do enter the work force you will have some connections.
+Build your contact list now so when you do enter the workforce you will have some connections.

 4. Not a Theory 101 Class

 Regardless of your educational choices in your art form, there is no experience like hands-on experience.
 Whether you are a dancer, photographer, graphic designer, or anything in between, your talent and technique will have little value if you aren’t familiar and comfortable with the in’s and out’s of your career.
 On another occasion, I went to the screening and discussion of the series’ ‘The Flash’ with show-runner Greg Berlanti.
 While I am studying film and television writing, this particular event gave me personal insight from a successful role model on inspiration, the obstacles of his journey, and the business ‘work a little everyday’.